After nearly 50 years, daily passenger rail services are returning to Okehampton.

-Okehampton station is on the northern edge of Dartmoor and is at the start of The Granite Way, an 11-mile multi-use trail.
+Enjoy great Dartmoor walks right from Okehampton station.
+The station has bike hire too and is at the start of The Granite Way, an 11-mile multi-use trail.

 All Dartmoor Line trains will call at Crediton, providing a new public transport link with Okehampton.
 Change at Crediton for the Tarka Line to Barnstaple and North Devon.
 Rail users in Crediton will also benefit from more trains into Exeter.

 The Dartmoor Line brings a large area including Hatherleigh, Holsworthy, Launceston and Bude, much nearer the rail network.
 It also provides a new option for people from Tavistock travelling to Exeter and beyond.

 A whole host of connections are available to the rest of the country from Exeter St Davids, opening up a wide range of onward travel options.

 The station, which will be unstaffed, will retain its heritage feel while offering modern facilities:

 - Information screens and help points